-One possibility, for example, is tracking the containers with RFID.
+One possibility is tracking the containers with RFID.
 Here RFID readers are installed at central points, e.g. at each processing station or on storage shelves.
 If a container is placed there, it is automatically recognized and the position is noted in a software.
-In addition, the current processor can be recorded if required (e.g. via access control of the machine).
+Also, the current processor can be recorded if required (e.g. via access control of the machine).

 Depending on the traceability requirements, not only the container but also the product can be provided directly with an RFID transponder.
 In this scenario, a complete product creation history is created during production, which is stored directly on the product (and for security in a database).
 Even after years, it is still possible to trace who, when and which production steps were carried out that led to the creation of the product.